numq/voice-activity-detection/README.md

   VoiceActivityDetection.Silero.create()
   ```

+- Call `inputSizeForMillis` to get the input data size for N milliseconds

 - Call `minimumInputSize` to get the audio producer buffer size for real-time detection

 - Call `detect` passing the input data, sample rate, and number of channels as arguments